crafttheweb/thelastpickle/_drafts/removing-a-disk.md

         sudo rsync -azvP --delete-before <old-dir>/data/ <tmp-dir>

-    **Explanations**: The second `rsync` has to remove the files that were compacted during the first `rsync` from `tmp-dir` (as compaction was not disabled by then).
-It is good to use the '--delete-before' option, avoiding Cassandra to compact more than needed once we will give it the data back.
+    **Explanations**: The second `rsync` has to remove the files that were compacted during the first `rsync` from `tmp-dir` as compactions were not yet disabled.
+It is good to use the '--delete-before' option, which keeps Cassandra from compacting more than is needed once we will give it the data back.
 As `tmp-dir` needs to be mirroring `old-dir`, using this option is fine.
 This second `rsync`is also runnable in parallel across the cluster.

     **Example**: This new operation takes 3.5 hours in our example.
     At this point we have 950 GB in `tmp-dir`, but meanwhile clients continued to write on the disk.